Garmelon/PFERD/CONFIG.md

     - `always-smart`: Like `always`, but PFERD tries to avoid unnecessary downloads via some (unreliable) heuristics.
-- `on_conflict`: What to do when the local and remote versions of a file or directory differ.
-Includes the cases where a file is replaced by a directory or a directory by a file.
+- `on_conflict`: What to do when the local and remote versions of a file or directory differ, including when a file is replaced by a directory or a directory by a file.
 (Default: `prompt`)
     - `prompt`: Always ask the user before overwriting or deleting local files and directories.
     - `local-first`: Always keep the local file or directory.
 Equivalent to